-Bay Ridge has some great schools, crime and safety rank favourably, and the quiet and peaceful feel of the place makes for just the ideal environment for families.
+Bay Ridge has some great schools, crime and safety rank favorably, and the quiet and peaceful feel of the place makes for just the ideal environment for families.
 Jackson Heights has friendly residents, schools and jobs that are just around the corner, and top-notch medical facilities.
 Endwell in Broome County is beautiful, perched on a picturesque spot along the scenic Susquehanna River outside the city of Binghamton.

-Other notable cities/towns include Tribeca (Manhattan), Bay Ridge (Brooklyn), Battery Park City (Lower Manhattan) and Country Club (Bronx).
+Other notable cities/towns include Tribeca (Manhattan), Bay Ridge (Brooklyn), Battery Park City (Lower Manhattan), and Country Club (Bronx).

 Cost of Living

 The reason many New Yorkers have roommates is that NYC’s cost of living is insane.
 But it’s not just housing.
 Nearly all your bills will be higher in New York City.
-This includes groceries, entertainment, alcohol.
+This includes groceries, entertainment, and alcohol.
 Everything.
 New York’s rental market is crazy.
 In order to lease an apartment, you often have to pay a “broker’s fee,” which is equal to 10% – 15% of annual rent.